William Kelvin was a nineteenth century scientist famed for his work on electricity

 1865: Sailed on the cable laying ship SS Great Eastern but the voyage again was overtaken by technical problems.
 The cable was lost after over a thousand miles had been laid.

-1866: (10th November) Kelvin knighted after being part of a team which completed a successful trans-Atlantic cable laying.
+1866: Kelvin was knighted on 10th November after being part of a team which completed a successful trans-Atlantic cable laying.

 1870: Now addicted to seafaring Kelvin bought a 126 ton schooner called the “Lalla Rookh” and used it as a place for entertaining.

-1880’s: Worked on a navigational compass to help take away magnetic deviations.
+1880’s: He worked on a navigational compass to help take away magnetic deviations.

 1884: Kelvin delivered a group of lectures at Johns Hopkins University in the United States of America in which he attempted model a physical property for the ether, a medium that most scientists of the time believed in and which he hoped would support electromagnetic waves.

-1892: Raised to the Peerage as Baron Kelvin, of Largs.
+1892: He was raised to the Peerage as Baron Kelvin, of Largs.

 1893: Kelvin headed an international commission to oversee the design of the Niagara Falls power station.